-Amel + Caramel - (\$30-60) As hatchlings, butter corns can somewhat resemble snows or amels.
-Butters range can appearance from almost "snow-like" to almost Saddle "amel-like" colors tend to range from yellow to a dark brownish orange, and the Photo by Sean Niland - VMS ground color ranges from white
+"green" colors.
+As they mature, the saddle colors can fade in contrast, or turn a more pastel orangelike color.
+Between these and resemble snows or amels.
+Butters can range in appearance from almost "snow-like" to almost "amel-like."
+Saddle colors tend to range from yellow to a dark brownish orange, and the ground color ranges from white or off-white to shades of yellow.